Aman-Agrawal-22/Waves-of-Food/README.md

 # <p align="center">🍽️ Waves Of Food 🍽️</p>

 ## 📖 Introduction
-Introducing **Waves Of Food**, a modern **Food Ordering App** designed for a seamless and intuitive experience.
+# <p align="center">Introducing **Waves Of Food**, a modern **Food Ordering App** designed for a seamless and intuitive experience.
 This app focuses on a well-crafted **frontend design**, ensuring smooth navigation, engaging UI, and effortless interaction.
 From hassle-free sign-ups to real-time order tracking, every element is built to enhance the food ordering journey.

 ---